xma711/notebook/programming/python/common_knowledge/pandas/README.md

 ```

 the above examples shows based on column 'b1', the rows when b1==1 are grouped together and mean is computed.
-and similar for the rows when b1 == 4.
+And similar for the rows when b1 == 4.

-groupby.py provides a better example.
+Groupby.py provides a better example.